lifium/llaunch-archlinux-bin/README.md

 P.S: Sorry for the grammar.

-N.B: You might want to use the `jre` package from Oracle through the AUR, as the `jre-openjdk` JVM is malfunctioning on my system.
+N.B: You might want to use the `jre` package from Oracle through the AUR, as the `jre-openjdk` JVM is* (was) malfunctioning on my system.